 Luxembourg Travel Information

-The official language in Luxembourg is Letzeburgesch, a conglomerate German/French dialect.
-French and German are commonly used, and English is widely spoken.
+The official language in Luxembourg is Luxembourgish, a conglomerate German/French dialect.
+French and German are commonly used and English is widely spoken.

-No vaccination certificates are required for entry to Luxembourg, and there are no health risks associated with travel to the country.
+No vaccination certificates are required for entry to Luxembourg and there are no health risks associated with travel to the country.
 Medical facilities are of a high standard in cities but may be limited outside of urban areas.
-British citizens should carry a European Health Insurance Card (EHIC), in order to qualify for free emergency medical treatment.
-Medical insurance is recommended.
-If you require certain medications during your trip it is best to bring them with you, in their original packaging, with a signed and dated letter from your doctor detailing what the medication is and why you need it.

 Travel to and around Luxembourg is very safe and the country has low crime rates.
 Visitors should take normal precautions against pick-pockets and petty theft, but trips are likely to be trouble free.